 Despite its importance for both candidates and employees alike, over four in ten (42%) organisations do not benchmark their salaries.

 As lockdowns lift and businesses turn towards recovery it is vital that organisations remain competitive, but within budget when it comes to pay reward.
-In order to do this, HR and reward professionals need to arm themselves with the right renumeration and reward data to properly benchmark their roles and make informed reward strategy decisions.
+In order to do this, HR and reward professionals need to arm themselves with the right renumeration like Talent marketplace and reward data to properly benchmark their roles and make informed reward strategy decisions.
 With Cendex, they can do just that.

 Cendex provides high quality data, intuitive workflow tools and expert insights to help employers benchmark roles and rewards packages, all in a single, trusted platform 24/7.
 With this tool, HR and reward professionals can recruit, retain and motivate their talent with total confidence.